Diet Soda Habit as Bad for Teeth as Meth Addiction, Study Claims

 Dr. Mohamed Bassiourny, who headed the study, reported that all three individuals had very similar damage.
 Their teeth were soft, discolored, broken, and decayed to the point of being rotten.
 None of the teeth of the three patients were salvageable; all of them had to be removed and the three patients had to be fitted with dentures.

 Dental professionals generally believe that sodas can be safely consumed in moderation.
-Drink sodas with meals, as food tends to neutralize the acid.
-Do not sip your soda; drink it within the space of a few minutes and brush or rise your mouth afterward.
+Drink sodas with meals, like food, tends to neutralize the acid.
+Do not sip your soda; drink it within the space of a few minutes and brush or rinse your mouth afterward.
 Keep in mind that diet soda is just as detrimental to your teeth as regular soda is.